jasl/vibe_photos_v4/blueprints/phase_final/docs/03_technical_choices.md

 - **Detection‑first:** Open‑vocabulary detection (Grounding DINO / OWL‑ViT) plus SigLIP/BLIP re‑ranking is a **must‑have**, not a future optimization.
 - **Model quality over minimal size:** Target modern Macs and UMA PCs with reasonable RAM/VRAM; larger models are acceptable if they materially improve search quality.
 - **CPU compatible, GPU enhanced:** The stack must run on CPU‑only machines, but should automatically take advantage of GPUs if available.
-- **Staged rollout:** Implementation proceeds in stages (SQLite prototype → PostgreSQL/pgvector), while keeping the final stack stable.
+- **Staged rollout:** Implementation proceeds in stages (local prototype → PostgreSQL/pgvector), while keeping the final stack stable.

 ## 2. Runtime Stack